Valerie Greaves

-Valerie Greaves (1945-2015), known as Val, was an English horsewoman.
+Valerie Greaves (1945–2015), known as Val, was an English horsewoman.
 In May 1976 she became the first amateur woman to "beat professionals under Rules" at Hexham Racecourse.
 She was also the first woman to beat professional jockeys over jumps.
 Her daughter, Alex Greaves became a professional jockey and was the first woman to race in the Epsom Derby, in 1996.

 Personal life

-Valerie was born in Northallerton, England.
+Valerie was born in Cottingham, England.
 She married farmer Ernest Greaves, who was a British Show Pony Society judge.
 They had two children, including Alex, who went on to become a record-breaking flat racer.
 Greaves' brother-in-law was jockey David Greaves, who won the Mackeson (now Paddy Power) Gold Cup in 1975.

 Career

-Greaves was Barron's 'head lad' at his stables in Maunby, Thirsk, Yorkshire, from the 1970s for nearly 40 years.
+Val went to Cottingham Secondary School and left home, and school, at the age of 15 to work in Bill Bryan's yard in Herefordshire.
+Bill Bryan later became a leading show jump owner and trainer.
+"Red Dove" was one of the first horses Val rode at Bill Bryan's yard, the foundation mare of all of Mr Price's "Doves".
+At the age of 16, Val rode in her first point-to-point.
+The following year, the age for point-to-point riders changed to 18 so Val's point-to point riding career came to a brief halt.